Best practices for creating a modern npm package with security in mind

 property inpackage.json

 .
-Be sure to use your username or organization name instead of@snyk-snippets
+Be sure to use your username or organization name instead of@clarkio

 .Write your code for the package (or just use the hello world example in index.js).